lxsameer/blog/src/_posts/2014-11-29-fatty-liver.md

 After 3 years of that insident I started *Kyokushin Karate*, one of the most brutal, heavy and tough sport possible.
 Also I was in a diet most of time.
 I lost weight a lot but as soon as I end the dient I gain weight again.
-I always was
+I always was curious why is that ?
+I try really hard but as soon as I ending the diet I gain weight again.

+Week ago I found out the truth behind this problem. *Liver* is the most important body part responsible for storing extra energy of food as fat, and burning fat and produce energy when body needs it.